Introduction to IoT: Applications of IoT

 \subsection{Smart Cities}

-The concept of smart cities can be seen as a complex IoT paradigm, where the management of public affairs incorporates the introduction of Information and Communication Technology (ICT) solutions \cite{zanella2014internet}.
+The concept of smart cities can be seen as a complex IoT paradigm where the management of public affairs incorporates the introduction of information and communication technology (ICT) solutions \cite{zanella2014internet}.
 A smart city utilizes public resources to digitize the city and enhance the quality of life.
 A real-world example of a smart city implementation is ``Padova Smart City'', which has been put into practice in the city of Padova, Italy \cite{cenedese2014padova}.
 Barcelona and Stockholm are two noteworthy examples of smart cities.
 Barcelona has embarked on the CityOS project, with the primary goal of creating a centralized operating system to manage all the smart devices and services available within the city.
-Their focus has predominantly centered on enhancing smart transportation and water systems.
+Their focus has predominantly been on enhancing smart transportation and water systems.
 Similarly, Stockholm has also placed significant emphasis on these two domains and holds the distinction of being one of the pioneering cities to implement the concept of congestion charges, wherein users are imposed fees for entering congested areas \cite{sethi2017internet}.

-Smart cities are characterized by technology-based infrastructure and highly efficient smart public services.
-These smart cities are divided into multiple subsystems, and some of them are described below.
-In addition, Table \ref{tab:smartCities} summarises related research works in this domain.
+In addition, Table \ref{tab:smartCities} summarizes related research works in this domain.